sdvdxl/influxdb.com/content/blog/2015/09/30/scale_graphite_golang_graphite-ng.md

 *High-level architecture of go based carbon-relay-ng feeding information to InfluxDB*

 InfluxDB is designed to be [simple to install and configure](https://influxdb.com/docs/v0.9/introduction/getting_started.html).
 When [clustering](https://influxdb.com/docs/v0.9/guides/clustering.html) support becomes generally available you'll be able to run a multi-node cluster and replicate your data fully across the nodes for high-availability.
-Of coursee, you can get started with testing clustering now, but it's not yet ready for production use.
+Of course, you can get started with testing clustering now, but it's not yet ready for production use.
 InfluxDB also provides many ways to write data into it including the l[ine protocol](https://influxdb.com/docs/v0.9/write_protocols/line.html), several [client libraries](https://influxdb.com/docs/v0.9/clients/api.html) and plugins for common formats like [graphite](https://influxdb.com/docs/v0.9/write_protocols/graphite.html).

 Besides the graphite-ng project, Dieter has a cool repo that uses Docker to simplify the process of installing and configuring a graphite system with an InfluxDB backend.
 Check it out here.